Monastiraki, Argolis

 Monastiraki (Μοναστηράκι, literally: "little monastery") is a village in Argolis prefecture, built on the foot of mount Evia, between two low hills.
-It is located adjacent to Mykines (ancient Mycenae) and the Heraion of Argos, with a view of the entire Argolic plain.
-Monastiraki was a separate regional community up to 2010, when it was merged into the extended Argos-Mykines municipality.
+It is located adjacent to ancient Mycenae and the Heraion of Argos, with a view of the entire Argolic plain.
+Monastiraki was a separate local community until 1997, when it was merged into the (then) municipality of Mykines.

 History

 In ancient times, Monastiraki was of particular importance to its neighbouring cities, as shown by an ancient quarry, from where Mycenaeans would dig out rock for their funerary monuments.

 The modern village was founded during the Turkish rule of Greece when a clean water spring was discovered in what is now the central square of the village.
 Because of this, the residents of nearby Plessa village (which no longer exists) moved to the newly found land, creating Priftiani ("Priest's Village").
 The name is of Arvanitic origin, the language of the people who were among those who comprised its first residents.

-On September 11, 1928, in an effort of the Greek government to Hellenize Arvanitic, Slavic, Venetian etc. village names all over Greece, Priftiani was renamed as Monastiraki, a name inspired by a local cave which was home to a monk.
+On 11 September 1928, in an effort of the Greek government to Hellenize Arvanitic, Slavic, Venetian etc. village names all over Greece, Priftiani was renamed as Monastiraki, a name inspired by a local cave which was home to a monk.